gwmatthews/blog/content/日本語/wanikani-goods/writing-practice.md

 ### kanji

+These grew out of my use of Wanikani and online (paid) service for learning a great many kanji.
+They are organized by Wanikani Levels, but also by JLPT levels as well.
+The kanji are roughly the same in either list, if you follow wani-kani's order clearly you;d find that version more useful.

 [Sample file](/pdf/WK-11-15-writing.pdf), sample [brush practice](/pdf/WK-16-20-fancy-writing.pdf).

 Wanikani sets: each zipped archive contains 12 pdf files, one for each set of 5 Wanikani levels.